 I was convicted of simple possession in 2012.
 Can I enter Canada now?+

-Quite possibly yes, with no special permit required.
-If your conviction maps only to simple possession of cannabis within legal limits, there may be no current Canadian criminal equivalent — meaning inadmissibility under IRPA s.36 may not apply.
-However, CBSA officers have discretion and interpretations vary.
+It may be possible, often without a special permit.
+If your conviction maps only to simple possession of cannabis within legal limits, there may be no current Canadian criminal equivalent, meaning inadmissibility under IRPA s.36 may not apply.
+However, CBSA officers have discretion, interpretations vary, and you should be ready to show documentation.
 Bring court records and use the Equivalency Engine before travelling.

 I was convicted of marijuana trafficking.
 Can I enter Canada?+